 Pupil Name

 Date of Birth

 Class

 Name of Medication

 Dose

 Date/s and Time/s to

 be administered

 Any other

 instructions

 Name of parent

 Contact Number/s

 Signature

 Date

-Please notify the school of any changes in your child's medicines.
+Please notify the Academ y of any changes in your child's medicines.

-If your child has been given rescue medicine or pain relief before coming to school, please notify the School Nurse or a member of school staff.
+If your child has been given rescue medicine or pain relief before coming to school, please notify the Academy Nurse or a member of Academy staff.

-Please ensure that any medicine that is prescribed is in its' original packaging, detailing the name of the medication, your child's name, date of birth, strength of medicine, dose and time to be administered, as well as expiry date.
+• edicine that is prescribed is in its' original packaging, detailing the name of d's name, date of birth, strength of medicine, dose and time to be expiry date.

 For medicines that do not require a prescription e.g Paracetamol, Ibuprofen, antihistamines, some creams/ointments - please make sure the medicine is in it's original container, with name and strength of medication, expiry date, clearly visible.
-Please give a brief description of the reason you would like the school to administer the medication .....
+Please give a brief description of the reason you would like the Academy to administer the medication